Sturmflut/sturmflut.github.io/_posts/2015-06-27-ubuntu-app-scope-wishlist-june-2015.markdown

 Canonical has released OTA-4 by now, bq released a second phone, a shiny new Meizu phone is being sold in europe, we are already waiting for OTA-5 and Convergence is slowly coming together.
 Woohoo!
 If you are thinking about developing a new app or scope, there has never been a better time than now!

 I am quite happy with the format I came up with back in May.
-Entries marked with the (*UPDATED*) have moved since the last list.
+Entries marked with the (*UPDATED*) tag have moved since the last list.
 Entries marked with the (*NEW*) tag have been added since the last list, but that does NOT necessarily mean that the app was not in the store before!